 I grew up in the Northwest suburbs of Chicago and dreamed of being an actor.
 I was one of those highly energetic kids always forcing my family to watch me put on puppet shows and other one-girl performances.
 I acted in a number of drama camp and school plays, and I saw my dream coming true when I was accepted to the BFA Acting program at Illinois Wesleyan University.
 During my time at IWU, I discovered the fascinating world of voice and dialects.
 Suddenly a new dream began to take shape.

 I am legally blind with limited vision in my left eye and no vision in my right eye.
-I am very open to talking about my blindness.
-In Fact, I am known for my blind jokes.
+I am a proud member of the blind community and disability community at large.